Scotty James: Personal life

-James grew up in Warrandyte, Victoria and is a keen golfer and skateboarder.
+James grew up in Warrandyte, Victoria, and is a keen golfer and skateboarder.
 He attended secondary school at Southwood Boys Grammar (now part of Tintern Grammar).

-James dated American model, Ivy Miller, from 2016 to 2018.
-In 2019, James began dating Canadian heiress and singer, Chloe Stroll.
+James dated American comedian and professional surfer, Ivy Miller from 2016 to 2018.
+In late 2019, James began dating Canadian heiress and singer Chloe Stroll.
 Stroll's brother, F1 driver Lance Stroll, introduced the two, stating to Chloe at the time, “I think I just found the guy you're going to marry.”
 James and Stroll became engaged in 2021 and married in May 2023.
 The couple currently reside together in Monaco, giving James quick access to halfpipe training grounds in Saas-Fee, Switzerland and the French Alps.

-James is good friends with fellow Australian, F1 driver Daniel Ricciardo.
+James is good friends with F1 driver and fellow Australian Daniel Ricciardo.
 He is also a cousin of AFL player Marc Pittonet.

 James is a passionate Essendon Football Club supporter.

-James converted to Judaism sometime before his marriage to Chloe, and confirmed it in an interview on the radio podcast "the Red Flags Pod".
-"We're Jews" said one of the interviewers "so am I, I actually am, I converted," he later said "it was important to Chloe and the family and I value that" as part of his reason behind his conversion.
+James converted to Judaism sometime before his marriage to Chloe, and confirmed it in an interview on the radio podcast The Red Flags Pod.
+"We're Jews," said one of the interviewers.
+James chimed in, "So am I. I actually am; I converted."
+He later said, "It was important to Chloe and the family, and I value that" as part of his reason behind his conversion.

-In October of 2024 Scotty and Chole welcomed their first child.
+In October 2024, Scotty and Chloe welcomed their first child.